 SANT'ALESSIO SICULO, SICILY

 As we said in the 'Welcome' section of our main webpage, Sant'Alessio Siculo is the little town "south of Messina" that many believe is the place of origin of the Quagliata lineage.
-Three families that trace their lineage back to Sant'Alessio Siculo have contributed information to our website.
-Thanks to the work of John Quagliata, of the Cleveland family, we now know all three of these lineages are related.
+Four families that trace their lineage back to Sant'Alessio Siculo have contributed information to our website.
+Thanks to the work of John Quagliata, of the Cleveland family, and Ramiro Quagliata of the San Miguel de Tucmán, Argentina family, we now know all four of these lineages are related.

 The first family's patriarch is Pasquale Quagliata.
 He was most likely born in Sant'Alessio Siculo about 1810.
 Pasquale married Teresa Trimarchi.
 We aren't sure how many children Pasquale and Teresa had, but we do know they had two sons: Giuseppe born in 1833, and Luigi born in 1836.
 Giuseppe married Giuseppa Carciatto and they had four children: Teresa, Pasquale, Giovanna and Maria.
 Teresa married Angelo Quagliata (possibly a cousin), who was a grandson of Carmelo Quagliata, patriarch of the Sant'Alessio family that immigrated to Cleveland, Ohio (see below).
 In a coincidental turn of events, Teresa's sister Maria married Angelo's brother Giuseppe.
 Pasquale Quagliata and Teresea Trimarchi's second son, Luigi, married Caterina Villara and they had a least three children born in Sant'Alessio: Teresa born 1870, Giuseppe born 1873 and Francesco Paolo born in 1878.
 We have no information on what happened to Teresa.
 Francesco immigrated to New Brunswick, New Jersey around 1910.
 Giuseppe married Concetta Ricciardi in 1898, it was Concetta's second marriage.
 Their only child, Luigi Quagliata was born in 1899.
 Luigi was half brother to Concetta's three children from her first marriage - Teresa, Domenico and Paola Villara.
 Teresa Villara' died at 19 with her infant daughter in the famous Messina earthquake of 1908.
 Giuseppe Quagliata (b.1873) immigrated to New York in 1908, but eventually returned to Italy in 1948, where he died in Rome in 1954.
 Giuseppe's son, Luigi Quagliata married Anna Taranto in New York in 1934, after which they moved to Rome.
 Their children were born in Rome: Louis in 1937 and Narcissus in 1942.
 Luigi was an architect.
 He designed the theater where the Venice Film Festival is held every year and was also a member of the Italian Parliament in 1946, after the war.
 Anna moved to New York with her two sons and lived in the US for some time.
 They returned to Rome in the early fifties and then back to the States in 1961.
 Louis moved to Boston and attended Harvard and MIT.
 Narcissus went to San Francisco and studied at the Institute for Fine Arts.
 Louis is now the Director of the College of Milan and has a son named Andrea Quagliata.
 Narcissus is now a famous stained glass artist and teacher of the art of stained glass.
 Narcissus has a son named Orfeo Quagliata who is also a glass artist.
 Also, this line has a relative named Paolino Quagliata.
 Many thanks to John Quagliata for his work on this lineage and to Louis Quagliata for his contributions to our website.